This article was originally published in July 2013, and has been updated for 2014.

-It’s hot and we want to cool down.
-With food, preferably.
-And while there’s nothing wrong with a 99, we’ve spent the last few days trotting between London’s ice cream parlours to sample their wares and find the best.
-We now feel faintly bilious, but confident that these places won’t disappoint – though bear in mind that gelateria often chop and change their flavours to keep it interesting.
-And if we’ve missed your favourite, let us know in the comments.
+While there’s nothing wrong with a 99, we’re often visiting London’s ice cream parlours to sample their wares and find the best.
+We’re confident that the following places won’t disappoint – though bear in mind that gelateria often chop and change their flavours to keep it interesting.
+If we’ve missed your favourite, let us know in the comments.

 When we asked around for ice cream recommendations, Gelupo kept being mentioned.
 Turns out we know some smart people: Gelupo was the last on our tasting list and, to be frank, we were starting to feel literally sick of the idea.
 Then we had a mouthful of melon sorbet with hints of cinnamon and jasmine which was so light, refreshing and damn tasty that our faith was restored.
 We don’t want to say this is definitively the best ice cream in London but we can’t imagine what could beat it.